jcampbell05/volcano/README.md

 - **Pythonic**: Volcano is based on Python, so if you already know Python, you can easily write shell scripts in Volcano.
 - **Portability**: Volcano scripts can be run on any system that has shell installed, without having to worry about the differences between different shell environments as long as it's POSIX compiant.
+- **Interoperability**: Volcano scripts can be defined and called from within python allowing you to use the best tool for the job in any given situation.

 Write using the syntax you know and love.